IJuanTM/simpl/README.md

 * Updated npm packages
 * Support for PHP 8.3.8

-#### Version 1.4.0 (2025-08-27)
+#### Version 1.4.0 (2025-10-01)

 * Security improvements
 * Added a start script for the application
 * Added a cron job script
 * Small fixes and improvements all around
 * Updated npm packages
-* Support for PHP 8.3.24
+* Support for PHP 8.3.26
-* Updated Font Awesome icons to version 7.0.0
+* Updated Font Awesome icons to version 7.0.1
 * Updated the-new-css-reset to version 1.11.3
 * Improvements to the auth system (improved controller and pages logic)
 * Improved MailController by added async functionality for sending emails and more
 * Improved form validation by generalizing the validation functions
 * Added the option for multiple form alerts
-* Changed Sass to use @use and @forward instead of @import for future compatibility
+* Changed Sass to use @use and @forward instead of @import for future compatibility as @import is being deprecated
+* Improved Sass structure
 * Added flex gap classes to the flexbox system
 * Improved page controller logic (page classes now load before the top part and have extended functionality)
+* Added custom route support to the PageController, these can be used to create direct endpoints without creating a page class or view for it
+* Added options for aliases to pages (multiple urls for one page, or custom urls)
+* Improved error handling and logging
 * Moved error page logic to its own Page class
 * Added a timestamp to <head> files to prevent caching issues (dynamically added in the url() method)
 * Improved tsconfig.json file
-* Added a rollup.config.js file instead of using the rollup command in the package.json file
 * Added enums to the php code for better type safety and readability
+* The auth add-on now has config options for password requirements and to enable/disable user email verification
+* The project now uses Vite for bundling TypeScript files.
+The sass files are still compiled using the sass npm package and live reloading is still done using browser-sync.
+* Entire new styling for the default Simpl pages and components

 <br>